I Used Cinnamon as a Sleep Aid…and it Worked!

 I’m always on the lookout for new drinks to help my insomnia, and when I saw this warm milk, cinnamon and honey sleep drink I knew I had to try it.

 I had a mug about an hour before bed, but it wasn’t very long before I started feeling its effects.
-My body felt more relaxed and I was actually drowsy.
-I had forgotten what it was like to actually be sleepy before I went to bed!
+Maybe it was all in my mind, but my body felt more relaxed and seemed like I was actually getting drowsy.
+It was an awesome feeling, let me tell you.

 You might think cinnamon is only good for french toast and pastries, but sleep is actually a little known benefit of cinnamon.